Right Triangle Calculator

-The right triangle calculator will help you find the lengths of the sides in a right-angled triangle.
-This triangle solver will also determine the area of a right triangle as well as give plenty of information about the practical uses of a right triangle.
+The right triangle calculator will help you find the lengths of the sides of a right-angled triangle.
+This triangle solver will also teach you how to find the area of a right triangle as well as give plenty of information about the practical uses of a right triangle.

 What is a right triangle (or right-angled triangle)?

 First things first, let's explain what a right triangle is.
-The definition is very simple and might even seem obvious for those who already know it: a right-angled triangle is a triangle that has precisely one angle with the exact value of 90°.
+The definition is very simple and might even seem obvious for those who already know it: a right-angled triangle is a triangle where one and only one of the angles is exactly 90°.
 The other two angles will clearly be smaller than the right angle because the sum of all angles in a triangle is always 180°.

 b and with hypotenuse